AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

   * LightGBM

 LightGBM gives the best performance.
-Our main goal was however to use deep learning techniques for this problem.
+Our main goal is however to use deep learning techniques for this problem.

 Kaggle scores for the models were as follows:
 * Neural Network with 5 Dense Layers - 2.98